enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 From there, you can decide between these options:

-- Strike a balance between adhering to platform conventions and branding conventions (e.g. Facebook)
+- Strike a balance between adhering to platform conventions and branding conventions (e.g. Facebook app)
-- Stick to platform conventions (e.g. WhatsApp)
+- Stick to platform conventions (e.g. WhatsApp app)
-- Stick to branding conventions (e.g. Instagram)
+- Stick to branding conventions (e.g. Instagram app)

 This depends on things like how complex your app is and how important it is to your overall digital strategy.